seqan/seqan3/doc/tutorial/concepts/index.md

 is used inside the algorithm (e.g. objects of the alphabet type must be equality comparable).
 Before C++20, this could not be checked easily and using the interface with non-conforming types would result in very hard to read compiler errors and consequently frustration of the user.
-In the following part of the tutorial you will learn how to *constrain* such template arguments of generic functions and data structures and how this can have a huge impact on your code.
+In the following part of the tutorial, you will learn how to *constrain* such template arguments of generic functions and data structures and how this can have a huge impact on your code.

 Here's a shorter example: